 Walgreens is another exciting example of retail digitalization, which its CIO Abhi Dhar describes as a “maniacal focus on customers”.
 Dhar has directed a redesign of the company’s mobile app to enable consumers to manage their medication schedules from their Apple Watches and make it possible for Balance Rewards members to earn and redeem points using Apple Pay.

-And while Subway’s transformation is only in its infancy, so far the company has hired more than 150 technology, marketing and operational professionals to help overhaul the company’s mobile app and redesign the sandwich chain’s stores for the future, including self-service kiosks and other b2b ecommerce software capabilities.
+And while Subway’s transformation is only in its infancy, so far the company has hired more than 150 technology, marketing and operational professionals to help overhaul the company’s mobile app and redesign the sandwich chain’s stores for the future, including self-service kiosks and other b2b eCommerce software capabilities.

-For many retail companies today apps are not just information channels for clients but also full value sales channels.
+For many retail companies, today’s apps are not just information channels for clients but also full value sales channels.
 Let’s look at fashion retailer John Lewis.
 56% of its orders are now placed via mobile devices and mobile is now the first point of entry when consumers are researching their fashion line.
 That is why John Lewis added loyalty functionality to its app in August 2015.
 The loyalty program had 1.6 million members in September 2015.
-There has been an increase of 1.5 million purchases during the loyalty program's two-year history.
+There has been an increase of 1.5 million purchases during the loyalty program’s two-year history.

 Another example is Lululemon.
 Lululemon Athletica’s sports apparel business has expanded from a single store to a global business with more than 400 brick-and-mortar locations.
 The company began focusing on retail digital transformation in early 2016, partnering with customer engagement retail software company AgilOne to develop a customer relationship management (CRM) platform.

-The growth of omni-channel in the digital retail space has led to stores becoming more like product showrooms than places to make purchases.
+The growth of omnichannel in the digital retail space has led to stores becoming more like product showrooms than places to make purchases.
 Lululemon uses its stores as “community hubs” where customers can explore healthy living.
 Lululemon’s data is then combined in their retail data software with third-party data to help identify patterns, giving store employees a better idea of who their customers are and how they behave across all channels.

-There are other retail ecommerce solutions for learning more about clients while they are shopping in stores.
+There are other retail eCommerce solutions for learning more about clients while they are shopping in stores.
 For example, at Burberry Group PLC a sales associate can ask for a customer’s name and type it into an app when the person walks in, giving them access to personal data, including his or her last purchase and whether the person prefers still or sparkling water.
 Potentially the sales associate would also be able to view some of the shopper’s public social media presence.
 This is becoming the norm for premium brands.

 Overall, retailers are not digitally transforming their businesses quickly enough.
 A new report from Cisco stated that companies still in the early phases of retail digital transformation are missing out on a $187 billion opportunity by not deploying technologies to improve employee productivity.
 The report stated that improving the customer experience can deliver an estimated $91 billion.
 But if retailers invest too much into the end-user experience before upgrading business functions and productivity, the efforts could prove futile.